Guillermo Moreno

-Guillermo Moreno (b.
-Buenos Aires, October 15, 1955) is an Argentine politician.
+Guillermo Moreno (born 15 October 1955) is an Argentine politician.
 He served from 2005 to 2013 as Secretary of Domestic Trade, a position to which he was appointed by President Néstor Kirchner and in which he remained under the presidency of Cristina Fernández de Kirchner until his resignation, in the midst of scandal, in November 2013.
-He was found guilty in March 2014 of abuse of authority and was economic attaché at the Argentinian embassy in Rome.
+He was found guilty in March 2014 of abuse of authority and was economic attaché at the Argentine embassy in Rome.

 A 2011 Financial Times (FT) article stated that Moreno was widely viewed as “Argentina’s de facto economy minister.”
-Moreno, wrote the Infobae news website in 2013, “is the man who drives the economy of Argentina.”
-He was also described during his cabinet tenure as “the person most reviled by businesses – good and bad alike – in Argentina.”
+Moreno, wrote the opposition-aligned Infobae news website in 2013, “is the man who drives the economy of Argentina.”

 At the time of his resignation, Bloomberg News described Moreno as “the most feared government official” who had spent eight years “controlling prices and imports using strong-arm tactics that earned him a reputation as a bully.”
-Mercopress, in 2010, called him “a controversial but all-powerful thug-style figure from the Kirchner bunker.”

 Early life and education

 Moreno's parents were Victoria and Mario Antonio Moreno Bravo.
 He grew up in the southern suburbs of Buenos Aires.
 In 1970, the Moreno family purchased a house in the neighborhood of Villa Lugano.
 During the years that followed, Moreno began to be politically active.
-He is said to have been an active member of the left-wing group Peronist Youth, which favored a Castro-style revolution in Argentina, although some acquaintances have said he was an extreme Catholic activist.
-By 1982, he had become a “militant” Peronist.
-After democracy returned to Argentina, he opened a hardware store, Distribuidora America, in the town of San Martin, and completed his degree in Economics at the Argentine University of Business (UADE).
+He is said to have been an active member of the left-wing group Peronist Youth, which is most well known for its resistance to dictatorships in Argentina, although some acquaintances have said he was a Catholic activist.
+By 1982, he had become firmly a Peronist activist.
+After democracy returned to Argentina, he opened a hardware store, Distribuidora America, in the town of San Martin, and completed his degree in economics at the Argentine University of Business (UADE).